karimarttila/javascript/webstore-demo/simple-server/README.md

 I also try to replicate the Clojure namespace structure to the equivalent Node structures so that it is easy to compare various parts of the application (e.g. [core.js](src/core.js) - [core.clj](https://github.com/karimarttila/clojure/blob/master/clj-ring-cljs-reagent-demo/simple-server/src/simpleserver/core.clj))

+I also wrote a bit more concise summary in my [Medium blog](https://medium.com/@kari.marttila/java-mans-unholy-quest-in-the-node-land-958e61da0451) compared to the longer text you can find here in this readme.md.

 ## Technical Description